trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 [^3]: Zoological Garden Berlin. _Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin_ for the year 1925, Berlin 1926: n.p.
 Direct quotes have been translated into English for clarity’s sake.

 [^4]: At the beginning of 1956, a report in the _Leipziger Volkszeitung_ informed readers of the introduction of a general ban on feeding: “Most of the treats brought by the public for their favorite animals are unsuitable for the animals, in many cases even harmful. […] Often, nausea and intestinal diseases set in, and they require medical treatment to cure their upset stomachs.
 Unfortunately, this does not always go smoothly, and we have already lost valuable animals in this way.
 In the interest of keeping our wards healthy, improper feeding must be avoided.”
 Dittrich, Lothar.
-“Nicht mehr füttern!” _Leipziger Volkszeitung_, January 1956, cited in: Haikal, Mustafa, and Jörg Junhold. _Auf der Spur des Löwen: 125 Jahre Zoo Leipzig_.
+“Nicht mehr füttern!”. _Leipziger Volkszeitung_, January 1956, cited in: Haikal, Mustafa, and Jörg Junhold. _Auf der Spur des Löwen: 125 Jahre Zoo Leipzig_.
 Leipzig: Pro Leipzig e.V., 2003: 181.

 [^5]: Conference of the Association of German Zoo Directors from 18 to 20 June 1959.
 Minutes of the business sessions, AZGB V 1/4; Lamp, Benjamin. _Entwicklung der Zootiermedizin im deutschsprachigen Raum_.
 Giessen: VVB Laufersweiler, 2009: 178.